 Although trials have included relatively few people and examined mostly short-term, post-surgical outcomes, the results are promising (43).

 Coronary angioplasty (also called percutaneous coronary intervention) is a nonsurgical procedure for treating obstructive coronary heart disease, including unstable angina pectoris, acute myocardial infarction, and multivessel coronary heart disease.
 Angioplasty involves temporarily inserting and inflating a tiny balloon into the clogged artery to help restore the blood flow to the heart.
+Periprocedural myocardial injury that occurs in up to one-third of patients undergoing otherwise uncomplicated angioplasty increases the risk of morbidity and mortality at follow-up.

 A prospective cohort study followed 55 patients with acute ST segment elevation myocardial infarction (a type of heart attack characterized by the death of some myocardial tissue) who underwent angioplasty (44).
 Plasma coenzyme Q10 concentration one month after angioplasty was positively correlated with less inflammation and oxidative stress and predicted favorable left ventricular end-systolic volume remodeling at six months (44).
 One randomized controlled trial has examined the effect of coenzyme Q10 supplementation on periprocedural myocardial injury in patients undergoing coronary angioplasty (45).
 The administration of 300 mg of coenzyme Q10 12 hours before the angioplasty to 50 patients reduced the concentration of C-reactive protein ([CRP]; a marker of inflammation) within 24 hours following the procedure compared to placebo.
 However, there was no difference in concentrations of two markers of myocardial injury (creatine kinase and troponin-I) or in the incidence of major adverse cardiac events one month after angioplasty between active treatment and placebo (45).
 Additional trials are needed to examine whether coenzyme Q10 therapy can improve clinical outcomes in patients undergoing coronary angioplasty.